iot-lab-kiit/quotes/README.md

 <a name="about"></a>
 ## About The App
-`Ipl Gallery` is an Open Source project brought to you by `Iot Lab,KIIT` and it brings you easy and optimized visuals for the explanation of the code.
+`Quotes` is an Open Source project brought to you by `Iot Lab,KIIT` and it brings you easy and optimized visuals for the explanation of the code.
 It’s a web app that is built using html,css and javascript.
 Further updates will be available soon.